s-guenther/hybrid/README.md

 -----

 In Matlab, add folder `$HYBRID` to path.
 Execute `hybrid`.
-See `$HYBRID/sample/minimal.m` and others for a simple example.
+See `$HYBRID/sample/minimal.m` for a simple example.
-See `$HYBRID/docs/quickstart.md` and others for further information.
+See `$HYBRID/docs/quickstart.md` for further usage information.
+See `$HYBRID/docs/informal_introduction.md` for background information regarding the theory.

 License